roy-jingyang/roy-jingyang.github.io/_pages/about.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: default
+layout: about
-title: "Homepage"
+title: about
 permalink: /
+description:

+profile:
+  align: right
+  image: icon.jpg
+  address: >

+news: false
+social: true
 ---

-Jing Yang (Roy) is a PhD candidate at the School of Information Systems, Queensland University of Technology (QUT), and a researcher in the areas of Process Mining as well as Business Process Management (BPM).
+I am a PhD candidate at the School of Information Systems, Queensland University of Technology (QUT), and a researcher in the areas of Process Mining as well as Business Process Management (BPM).
 His current research interests include: